 Shopify has a suite of tools designed for scalable ecommerce operations.
 Here’s a rundown of its features:

-Discount and Coupon Codes: Shopify makes it easy to create discount codes or run storewide promotions, which can be crucial for driving sales during peak shopping seasons or product launches.
+- Discount and Coupon Codes: Easily create discount codes or run storewide sales.
+Great for seasonal promotions or product launches.

 Etsy simplifies selling within its established marketplace.
 It offers tools designed to streamline the process.
 The features include: